 3. Avoid using inappropriate detergent or spilling salt

-The most common mistake we tend to make is using far too much detergent.
+The common mistake we tend to make is using too much detergent.
 Not only does this cost us money, but it can scratch dishes or result in cloudy glasses or visible spots – a common pain many tend to encounter.

-A simple hack for this involves placing a bowl full of vinegar on the top rack before a cycle, which acts as a rinse aid and combats water staining.
+A simple hack involves placing a bowl of vinegar on the top rack before a cycle, which acts as a rinse aid and combats water staining.
 However, in LG’s new range, the QuadWash™ feature will ensure an effective wash as TrueSteam™ technology emits high-temperature steam to clean thoroughly and reduce undesirable water spots, eliminating these problems from arising and giving your glasses an extra shine.

 Users can even run a prewash program or the shortest program to wash away any salt that may have been spilled inside the appliance.
 With LG’s range, the salt reservoir screws on, and the rinse aid clicks shut to prevent spilling.
 Just be careful not to pour any dishwasher detergent directly onto cutlery.